Transforming a plain room with bathroom wall ideas can mean the difference between something lacklustre and a room you love.

 9. Combine decorative mouldings

-Now, this is how you make a statement on your walls… Whether you have a period property or just want to inject some interest into a plain bathroom, decorative mouldings are a great way to add elegance and detail, plus they can be relatively easy to install.
+Now, this is how you make a statement using bathroom wall ideas… Whether you have a period property or just want to inject some interest into a plain bathroom, decorative mouldings are a great way to add elegance and detail, plus they can be relatively easy to install.
 Mix it up with plain and intricate carvings, from cornicing and panel mouldings to architectural corbels and plaster niches – the world is your oyster!

 10. Reflect the surroundings